7 Ways To Stop Overthinking Everything And Relax

 One hour a day, in the long run, will save you so much time thinking about meaningless stuff and you’d be able to direct your precious energy towards your desires and goals.

 2. Practice Self-compassion

 When I used to overthink things, that process also involved impatience with myself, self-blame, and name-calling.
-It took me many years to internalize that the negative voices in my head did not belong to me, but were forced on me since childhood.
+It took me many years to internalize that the negative thoughts in my head did not belong to me, but were forced on me since childhood.

 As I became more self-aware, I started talking to myself with kindness and compassion.
 In a way, I provided my inner child the love and nurturance it needed.

 So, for example, when I was second-guessing myself or had repetitive thoughts about a certain situation, I treated myself gently and said “Edith, it’s ok.
 Of course you are worried.
 Don’t feel bad about it, you have every right to feel the way you do.
 I am sure you will find the answer you are looking for”.